11 ABSOLUTE Best Drivers for Seniors in 2023 + Buyers Guide

 Stability in the golf swing is incredibly important.
 Even if you spend $600 on a new golf driver, if you can’t stay stable in your swing, don’t expect impressive results.
 Stability makes it easier to increase speed, and it encourages you to have more confidence as you go through the golf ball.

 Work on a balanced setup and finish, but also do some exercises off the course to increase overall stability.
-Walking, light weight lifting, and stretching are all helpful.
+Walking, light weight lifting, and stretching exercises are all helpful.

 Frequently Asked Questions